What To Consider When Prepping A Non-Natural Hedgehog Habitat?

-Let’s take a look at our options:
+Let’s take a look at two (2) main options:

-In my opinion, these are the best options because the wire allows for plenty of ventilation and allows you to see your hedgehog clearly.
+In my opinion, these are the best alternatives because the wire allows for plenty of ventilation and allows you to see your hedgehog clearly.

 Since the lid is solid, you will have to drill holes into the top of the container to allow for ventilation.

 Overall, we’d suggest going with the wire cage.
-It may be a little bit more expensive up front, but it will save you from needing to customize a storage container and as mentioned above.
+It may be a bit more expensive up front, but it will save you from needing to customize a storage container, as mentioned above.

 Lining the Hedgehog Cage